capogreco/capogreco.github.io/_posts/2022-10-03-websockets.md

 We can use `JSON.stringify ()` to turn an object containing our data into a string, and then use `JSON.parse ()` to turn it back into an object once it has been received on the other end.
 You can read about `JSON.stringify ()` [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify), and `JSON.parse ()` [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse).

-In order to send data to all the sockets, the server needs to keep track of ther sockets that have been opened.
-When a socket is opened we could, for example, `.push ()` it to a global array, which we can then be iterated over to access all the sockets.
+In order to send data to all the sockets, the server needs some way of keeping track of the sockets that have been opened.
+When a socket is opened we could, for example, `.push ()` it to a global array, which can then be iterated over to access all the sockets.

 Consider the following `server.js` code: